-Severe thunderstorms, 2 tornadoes wreak havoc in western Maine
+Severe storms, 2 tornadoes wreak havoc in western Maine

 The local storm report for Saturday’s weather events showed that dozens of other problems occurred throughout Oxford, Cumberland and Franklin counties.
 These included downed trees that blocked roadways and caused power outages, road closures and washouts due to flash flooding and a report of a person trapped inside a flooded home.

-Central Maine Power was reporting on its website Saturday evening that nearly 4,000 customers were without power, the vast majority of whom were in Cumberland and Oxford counties.
+Central Maine Power reported on its website Saturday evening that nearly 4,000 customers were without power, the vast majority of whom were in Cumberland and Oxford counties.

 By 6 p.m. on Sunday, however, only 167 accounts remained to be restored.
 The bulk of those, 111, were in Oxford County.